-Chapter 9 LiveSync With an LDAP Server
+Chapter 10 LiveSync With an LDAP Server

-This sample resembles the sample described in "Synchronizing Data Between Two External Resources".
+This sample resembles the sample described in "Synchronize Data Between Two External Resources".
 However, this sample demonstrates liveSync from one external LDAP resource to another.
 LiveSync is the mechanism by which changes are pushed from an external resource to IDM and then, optionally, to another external resource.
-For more information see "Types of Synchronization" in the Integrator's Guide.
+For more information see "Types of Synchronization" in the Synchronization Guide.